Skip to main content

 export const PlaceSerializer = (place: Place) =>

-DreamSerializer(Place, place).attribute('id').attribute('sleeps', { as: 'accomodates' })
+DreamSerializer(Place, place).attribute('id').attribute('sleeps', { as: 'accommodates' })

-// { id: 1234, accomodates: 5 }
+// renders: { id: 1234, accommodates: 5 }

 precision

-Decimal values can be automatically rounded with the precision option.
+Decimal values can be automatically rounded with the precision option:

 export const PlaceSerializer = (place: Place) =>